CS-UCR/cs105-prj-phase3-fintech-bros/cs105-prj-phase2-fintech-bros-master/README.md

-# Project Phase 1 - Data Collection and Data Cleaning
+# Project Phase 2 - Data Cleaning and EDA

 ## Datasets Used